mobile app bar

 Feb 15, 2026; Daytona Beach, Florida, USA; NASCAR Cup Series driver Tyler Reddick (45) celebrates with son Beau Reddick as wife Alexa DeLeon holds son Rookie Reddick in victory lane after winning the 68th running of the Daytona 500 at Daytona International Speedway.

-2025 was difficult for Tyler Reddick both on and off the track, with his NASCAR difficulties being overshadowed by his son Rookie’s failing health.
-Thankfully, 2026 has been better so far, on all fronts.
+The year 2025 was a difficult one for Tyler Reddick, both on and off the track.
+And his NASCAR difficulties paled in comparison to the turmoil caused by his son Rookie’s failing health.
+Thankfully, 2026 has been better so far on all fronts.

-Reddick kicked off the season in the best possible way by winning the Daytona 500.
-After failing to reach Victory Lane even once last year, the win carried added emotion.
-To add to his joy, Rookie was there, in his wife Alexa’s arms while he was celebrating with the whole family and 23XI Racing staff.
+Reddick won the Daytona 500 to kick off the season in the best possible way.
+After failing to reach Victory Lane last year, the win carried added significance.
+To add to his joy, Rookie was also present.
+The nine-month-old infant was in Reddick’s wife Alexa’s arms as he celebrated the victory with his family and the 23XI Racing staff.

 “He’s just been doing really good ever since he came home.
 He was doing good in the hospital, too.
 But yeah, it was really cool,” the 23XI Racing driver added.